Fast, low-cost analysis tool to extend the dynamic range of single-step immunoassays

 Applications

-• Clinical diagnostics: analysis of homogeneous immunoassays such as turbidimetric and nephelometric assays
+• Clinical diagnostics & instrument software: analysis of homogenous immunoassays such as turbidimetric and nephelometric assays.

 Key Advantages